DPDK/dpdk/doc/guides/tools/dts.rst

    It's up to each user to install the driver they're interested in testing.
    The hardware also may also need firmware upgrades, which is also left at user discretion.

+#. **Hugepages**

+   There are two ways to configure hugepages:

+   * DTS configuration

+     You may specify the optional hugepage configuration in the DTS config file.
+     If you do, DTS will take care of configuring hugepages, overwriting your current SUT hugepage configuration.

+   * System under test configuration

+     It's possible to use the hugepage configuration already present on the SUT.
+     If you wish to do so, don't specify the hugepage configuration in the DTS config file.

 DTS Developer Tools
 -------------------